Plasma derivatives and recombinant DNA-produced coagulation factors

 An overview of the preparation and use of plasma "components" (ie, those prepared by differential centrifugation techniques, including fresh frozen plasma and cryoprecipitate) is presented separately.
-(See "Preparation of blood components" and "Clinical use of plasma components".)
+(See "Clinical use of Cryoprecipitate" and "Clinical use of plasma components".)

 Fibrin sealant (fibrin "glue"), a two-component system in which a solution of concentrated fibrinogen and factor XIII is combined with a solution of thrombin and calcium in order to form a coagulum, is discussed separately.
 (See "Fibrin sealant".)

 HISTORY AND METHODOLOGY